jbock-java/jbock/README.md

 `Curl_Parser` has only one method, but there's also an `enum` to consider.

 * The generated enum `Curl_Parser.Option` has constants `HEADERS`, `VERBOSE`, `METHOD` and `URLS`.
-  These correspond to the constructor arguments, and have methods to <b>generate usage text</b>.
+  These correspond to the constructor arguments, and have methods to generate usage text.
 * The generated static method `Curl_Parser.parse(String[] args)` takes the `args` argument from `public static void main(String[] args)`.
 * `parse` returns another generated class, `Curl_Parser.Binder`.